luniehq/lunie/CONTRIBUTING.md

-# Contributing to Voyager
+# Contributing to Lunie

-Thank you for your interest in contributing to Voyager.
+Thank you for your interest in contributing to Lunie.
 We've written up some guidelines to help you get your issues looked into faster, and pull requests merged in a timely manner.

 ## Issue Guidelines